BrucePerens/internationalize/README.md

   t "Any string." # => "translated string"

+  # This translates an *interpolated* string (that's what we call a string
-  # This translates an interpolated string, giving a name to the string
+  # containing one or more `#{crystal-expression}`), giving a name to the
-  # which will be used as a key in the translation file.
+  # string which will be used as a key in the translation file.
   t "An #{1+1} interpolated string", name: "introduce interpolated string"

   # This translates a string, including an explantion to the translator